Please select your country of residence or delivery country.

 Who we share your personal data with

-We routinely share personal data with trusted third-party service providers to help us operate and manage our business and to provide our products and services to you and to fulfill our contracts with you.
-These include various technology providers, payment service providers, courier and delivery companies, marketing agencies, analytics providers.
+We routinely share personal data with trusted third-party service providers to help us operate and manage our business and to provide our products and services to you and to fulfil our contracts with you.
+These include various technology providers, payment service providers, courier and delivery companies, marketing agencies, and analytics providers.

-Specific examples of third-party providers we may share your data with and why are set out below.
+Specific examples of third-party providers we may share your data with and why are set out below:

-1) External Hosting
+1. External Hosting

 Our website is hosted by an external service provider (host).
 Personal data collected on our website is stored on the servers of the host.
-This may include, but is not limited to, IP addresses, contact requests, metadata and communications, contract information, contact information, names, web page access, and other data generated through a web site.
+This may include, but is not limited to, IP addresses, contact requests, metadata and communications, contract information, contact information, names, web page access, and other data generated through a website.

 The host is used for the purpose of fulfilling the contract with our potential and existing customers (Art.
 6(1)(b) UK GDPR) and in the interest of secure, fast, and efficient provision of our online services by a professional provider (Art.
 6(1)(f) UK GDPR).